apache/nuttx/boards/README.txt

   peripheral LEDs, external peripherals (such as network, USB, etc.).

-  These board-specific configuration files can be found in the boards/<board-name>/ sub-directories and are discussed in this README.
-Additional configuration information may be available in board-specific boards/<board-name>/README.txt files.
+  These board-specific configuration files can be found in the boards/<arch>/<chip>/<board>/ sub-directories and are discussed in this README.
+Additional configuration information may be available in board-specific README files at boards/<arch>/<chip>/<board>/README.txt files.

 The boards/ subdirectory contains configuration data for each board.
 These board-specific configurations plus the architecture-specific configurations in